sUNC-Utilities/docs.sunc.su/docs/Closures/restorefunction.md

 # `restorefunction`

-`#!luau restorefunction` restores the given function to it's unhooked state.
+`#!luau restorefunction` restores the given function to its unhooked state.

 !!! warning "Restoring an unhooked function"